fonoster/routr/SPECS.md

 └─────────────────────────────┘
 ```

-The SIP Server "Routr" has thre main components and one cooperating service.
-The first component, the EdgePort, is responsible for accepting SIP Messages parsing them into protobuf and sending them to the Message Router.
-After a SIP Message is process the EdgePort will forward it to nexthop.
+The SIP Server "Routr" has three main components and one cooperating service.
+The first component, the EdgePort, is responsible for accepting SIP Messages parsing them into protobuf, and sending them to the Message Router.
+After a SIP Message is processed, the EdgePort will forward the SIP Message to the next-hop.

-The job of Message Router is to accept SIP Messages encapsulated as protobuf from the EdgePort, and routing the SIP Message to and from the Message Processor.
+The job of *Message Router* is to accept SIP Messages encapsulated as protobuf from the EdgePort, and routing the SIP Message to and from the Message Processor.

-Message Processors are reponsible for the authentication, validation, and processing of SIP Message, and updating the SIP Messages so that they can reach their destination.
+*Message Processor(s)* is responsible for the authentication, validation, and processing of SIP Messages, as well as updating the SIP Messages so that they can reach their destination.

 ### EdgePort